Charles Cross (American football): College career

 Cross redshirted his true freshman season at Mississippi State after appearing in three games.
 He was named the Bulldogs' starting left tackle going into his redshirt freshman season.
 Cross started 10 games and was named to the Southeastern Conference (SEC) All-Freshman team at the end of the season.
 Cross entered his redshirt sophomore season as one of the top offensive tackle prospects for the 2022 NFL draft and was a preseason second-team All-SEC selection.
 He declared for the 2022 NFL draft following the season.

 Professional career

 Cross was selected ninth overall in the first round by the Seattle Seahawks in the 2022 NFL draft.
 The Seahawks used the first-round selection that was acquired in the trade that sent Russell Wilson to the Denver Broncos.
 Acting as his own agent, Cross signed his four-year rookie contract with the team on June 2, 2022.
 As a rookie, Cross appeared in and started all 17 regular season games and one playoff game for the Seahawks in the 2022 season.
 In the 2023 season, he appeared in and started 14 games.
 In the 2024 season, he started in all 17 games.

 On April 28, 2025, the Seahawks exercised the fifth-year option on Cross's contract.
-Cross will receive $17,560,000 for the 2026 season.
+On January 4, 2026, Cross signed a four-year, $104.4 million contract extension with Seattle that included $75 million guaranteed.
+He started in Super Bowl LX, a 29–13 win over the New England Patriots.